logo

 Another great and effective note-taking tip to try and implement when reading is to try and memorise the content as you’re transcribing it, otherwise known as the retrieval method.

-The method is fairly straightforward, and works by reading a chapter of your textbook, closing it, and then making all your notes from memory.
-You then go back over to check for any errors before moving onto the next chapter.
+The method is fairly straightforward and works on the premise that you read a chapter of your textbook, close it, and then make all your notes from memory.
+Checking for any errors or inaccuracies before moving onto the next chapter, you’re encouraged to repeat this method over and over until you’ve made notes on all the sections you’ve needed to.

-As challenging a method as this may be, it’s actually proven to help you remember new content.
-Recent research has demonstrated that the retrieval method is more effective at helping students retain information for classroom quizzes than traditional note-taking methods.
+As challenging a method as this may be, it’s actually proven to help students remember new content.
+Recent research has demonstrated that the retrieval method is more effective at helping students retain information for classroom quizzes than traditional note-taking methods, whereby students make notes as they read sections of text.

 6. Don’t forget graphs and charts